scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 :author: Anthony Scopatz
 :email: scopatz@flash.uchicago.edu
-:institution: The FLASH Center for Computational Science, Astrophysics Department, The University of Chicago
+:institution: The FLASH Center for Computational Science, The University of Chicago

 ----------------------------------------------------------
 Total Recall: flmake and the Quest for Reproducibility